Harry Seidler: Personal life

+Citizenship

-Harry Seidler became a Canadian citizen when he was studying in the USA in late 1945.
-He travelled to Australia in 1948 on his Canadian passport (which he collected in mid-1946).
+Harry Seidler became a Canadian citizen when he was studying in the US in late 1945.
+He travelled to Australia in 1948 on his Canadian passport (which he collected in mid–1946).
 By 1958, he had lived in Australia for ten years, and then sought to renew his Canadian passport but was unable to do so because he had been a naturalised Canadian who had not lived in Canada for more than three years).
 He became an Australian citizen in late 1958 so he would have a passport to travel for work and his honeymoon.

+Partnership with Penelope Seidler

 Harry Seidler married Penelope Evatt, daughter of Clive Evatt on 15 December 1958; they had two children.